siherrondemo/LaunchDarkly-Demo/README.md

 ## Updating and running the Express App

-1. Create a local clone of this Repo
+1. Create a local clone of this Repo on your desktop.

 ```
 $ cd desktop
-$ mkdir myDemoFlag

 $ git clone https://github.com/siherrondemo/LaunchDarkly-Demo.git
 ```